 Most are negatively phototactic to bright light.
 This means that they will automatically move away from any bright light source.

-Most are scavengers, feeding on dead organic matter, especially vegetation, and along with their food they swallow large quantities of soil.
-The worm digestive tract, ventral nerve and longitudinal blood vessels penetrate the septa (see left, below and above).
+Most earthworms are scavengers, feeding on dead organic matter, especially vegetation, and along with their food they swallow large quantities of soil.
+The worm digestive tract, ventral nerve and longitudinal blood vessels penetrate the septa (see below and above).
 The digestive tract, from the mouth end, has a series of specialised regions.